-The Class A Shares and Preferred Shares are qualified investments under the Income Tax Act for trusts governed by registered retirement savings plans, registered retirement income funds, registered disability savings plans, registered education savings plans, deferred profit sharing plans and tax-free savings accounts (collectively "Deferred Plans").
-During 2021, the Company did not deviate from the rules under the Income Tax Act that apply to the status of the Shares qualifying for inclusion in Deferred Plans.
+The Class A Shares and Preferred Shares are qualified investments under the Income Tax Act for trusts governed by registered retirement savings plans, registered retirement income funds, registered disability savings plans, registered education savings plans, deferred profit sharing plans, tax-free savings accounts, and first home savings accounts (collectively "Deferred Plans").
+During 2022, the Company did not deviate from the rules under the Income Tax Act that apply to the status of the Shares qualifying for inclusion in Deferred Plans.

-The Class A Shares and Preferred Shares will not be a prohibited investment under the Income Tax Act for a tax-free savings account, a registered retirement savings plan, a registered retirement income fund, a registered disability savings plan, or a registered education savings plan, provided the holder of the taxfree savings account or registered disability savings plan, the subscriber of the registered education savings plan, or the annuitant of the registered retirement savings plan or registered retirement income fund deals at arm's length with the Company and does not have a "significant interest" (within the meaning of the prohibited investment rules in the Income Tax Act) in the Company.
+The Class A Shares and Preferred Shares will not be a prohibited investment under the Income Tax Act for a tax-free savings account, a registered retirement savings plan, a registered retirement income fund, a registered disability savings plan, a registered education savings plan, or a first home savings account, provided the holder of the tax-free savings account, registered disability savings plan, or first home savings account, the subscriber of the registered education savings plan, or the annuitant of the registered retirement savings plan or registered retirement income fund deals at arm's length with the Company and does not have a "significant interest" (within the meaning of the prohibited investment rules in the Income Tax Act) in the Company.